Australia Open 2023: Match Schedule, Venue And Players To Watch Out For

 Answer: Rafael Nadal won the men's singles event at the Australian Open 2022 by defeating Daniil Medvedev in the final.
 Ashleigh Barty won the women's singles event in the same tournament by defeating Danielle Collins.

-Answer: All Australia Open 2023 matches will be broadcasted live on Sony Six SD/HD.
+Answer: All Australia Open 2023 matches will be live streamed on the ESPN app and their website.

 Answer: Yes, Novak Djokovic is playing in the Australia Open 2023.